mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel') should never themselves use [IInteractionModelEdit](#T-ParquetClassLibrary-EditorSupport-IInteractionModelEdit 'ParquetClassLibrary.EditorSupport.IInteractionModelEdit').
+By design, subtypes of [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel') should never themselves use [IInteractionModelEdit](#T-ParquetClassLibrary-EditorSupport-IInteractionModelEdit 'ParquetClassLibrary.EditorSupport.IInteractionModelEdit').
 IInteractionModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-EditorSupport-IInteractionModelEdit-OutcomesIDs'></a>